Saga: Rage of the Vikings

 Saga: Rage of the Vikings is a French real-time strategy video game developed and published by Cryo Interactive in 1998 on Windows.
-The game is loosely based on the historical Vikings, with elements taken from Norse mythology.
-The gameplay sees players gather resources, build buildings and units, and defeat the competitors.
+The game is loosely based on the historical Vikings (or Norsemen), with various elements taken from the Norse mythology as well.
+The gameplay sees players gather resources, constructing buildings and training units as well as defeating other competitors or enemies.

 Critical reception

 GameBlitz felt the game was competent, yet non-innovative.
 Game Over Online thought the game was a disappointment due to not being particularly groundbreaking.
-Generation4 compared the game to the Age of Empires series.
+Generation4 compared the game to the Age of Empires series developed by Ensemble Studios and Microsoft Games.